-DUC11.
+To the north of the District is the small community of Big Lagoon Rancheria.
+This community is within census block group 1, census tract 102 and can be considered a DUC 12.
 It is important to note that the block group covers a large area and might not accurately depict the MHI of the rancheria.
-The Rancheria is a federally recognized tribe and has independent service systems including a community water treatment facility and storage tank12.
-Wastewater is handled by onsite wastewater treatment systems and fire/ emergency response services are provided by CSA #4.
+The Rancheria is a federally recognized tribe and has independent service systems including a community water treatment facility and storage tank 13.
+Wastewater is handled by onsite wastewater treatment systems and fire/emergency response services are provided by CSA #4.